 The Morgan Stanley Group maintains sufficient liquidity resources, which consist of unencumbered highly liquid securities and cash deposits with banks (including central banks) ("Liquidity Resources") to cover daily funding needs and to meet strategic liquidity targets sized by the Required Liquidity Framework and Liquidity Stress Tests.
 The Company actively manages the amount of Liquidity Resources considering the following components: unsecured debt maturity profile; balance sheet size and composition; funding needs in a stressed environment inclusive of contingent cash outflows; and collateral requirements.
-The amount of Liquidity Resources within the Morgan Stanley Group is based on the Morgan Stanley Group's risk tolerance and is subject to change depending on market and firm-specific events.
-Unencumbered highly liquid securities consist of netted trading assets, investment securities and securities received as collateral.
+The amount of Liquidity Resources the Company holds is based on the Company's risk appetite and is calibrated to meet various internal and regulatory requirements and to fund prospective business activities.
+Unencumbered highly liquid securities consist netted trading assets, investment securities and securities received as collateral.